amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ```

-The _binding_ functions can connect the handlers inside the view model:
+The _binding_ functions connect the handlers inside the view model:

 ```jsx
   const bindInput = (name) => ({